UNIVERSITY OF WISCONSIN River Falls

 Member, Brain Plasticity Laboratory: University of Minnesota http://www.bpl.umn.edu/

-Director of the future Voice, Motor Speech and Swallowing Laboratory at UWRF.
-This lab is currently under development.
+Director of the Voice and Speech Science Laboratory at UWRF.

 Kimberley, T. and Samargia, S. Comparison of amounts of practice during rehabilitation for traumatic brain injury and stroke.
 Journal of Rehabilitation Research and Development.
 2010; 47(9): 851-862.